 Feel free to skip to sections that provide information that is helpful to you.
 For more information including definitions and descriptions of ED visit:

 Frequently Asked Questions

 A: Erectile dysfunction can result from a number of underlying causes.
 Normal erectile function requires intact vascular and neurologic function and proper psychogenic stimulus.
 Interruption of any of these areas can result in erectile dysfunction.
 Common causes are vascular, neurological, hormonal or endocrinologic, and medications (pharmacologic).

 A: Typically, the first step in treating erectile dysfunction is determining the underlying cause.
-This may involve different types of testing such as: a medical history, lab work, cardiac stress testing and others.
+This may involve different types of testing such as medical history, lab work, cardiac stress testing, and others.
 Following the evaluation, the commonly used treatment options are: